tim-dapth/payload-plugin-tree-list/README.md

 # Payload Tree List Plugin

+> [!IMPORTANT]
+> This plugin is under development and is subject to BREAKING CHANGES.
+It is not yet recommended to use this in a production environment.

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) that adds a collapsible Tree list view.
 This plugin depends on the [Payload Nested Docs Plugin](https://github.com/payloadcms/payload/tree/beta/packages/plugin-nested-docs) for its parent implementation.

 This plugin is compatible only with Payload CMS version 3.x.